lightpack/docs/custom-auth.md

 # Extending Authentication

-**Lightpack's** authentication system is made up of `Authenticators` and `Identifiers`.
+**Lightpack's** authentication system is made up of two key building blocks: `Authenticators` and `Identifiers`.

-Understanding these two aspects will help you customize and implement your own authentication system as per your application needs.
+Understanding how these work together will help you confidently customize authentication for your application.

+## Concepts

+**Authenticator**
+- Handles the mechanics of authentication (e.g., parsing a JWT, validating a password, checking a cookie)
+- Extracts identifying information (e.g., user ID) from the request

+**Identifier**
+- Responsible for fetching the user (Identity) from a data source, given some identifying info (like user ID, email, etc.)
+- Is agnostic to how the identifying info was obtained

+**How do they work together?**
+- Authenticator verifies the request and extracts the identifier (e.g., user ID from JWT)
+- Identifier loads the user from the database (or other source)
+- This separation allows you to mix and match authentication strategies and user sources

+**When do you need a custom Identifier?**
+- Only if your user-fetching logic is different from the default (e.g., you want to look up by email instead of ID, or fetch from an API)
+- Most of the time, the default identifier is sufficient—even for JWT authentication

+**Why this separation?**
+- Encourages single responsibility and testability
+- Makes it easy to add new authentication methods without rewriting user lookup logic
+- Enables advanced scenarios (multi-tenancy, external user stores, etc.)

+Below we document in detail how to define your own custom authenticators and identifiers as required.

 ## Authenticators